Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 Another thing to be mindful of is whether the market maker broker offers trading tools and educational content.
 With that said, you might be happy to access charts and indicators via a third-party trading platform such as MT4/5.
 Furthermore, there is a wide variety of online trading courses, asset-specific books, and interactive portfolio simulators available at your fingertips.

-Capital.com came out the reigning champion in our best market maker brokers rundown for multiple reasons.
-This platform is regulated by the FCA, ASIC, and CySEC – whilst offering heaps of different assets to trade and invest in.
+Capital.com came out as the reigning champion in our best market maker brokers rundown for multiple reasons.
+This platform is regulated by the FCA, ASIC, CySEC, and NBRB – whilst offering heaps of different assets to trade and invest in.
 You will pay no commission at all when using this provider.